Certificate in Applied Behavioral Analysis (Undergraduate)

-Students who meet requirements while completing the 4160 course will receive a Registered Behavior Technician (RBT) 40-Hour Training Certificate.
-This certificate is a prerequisite to applying to become an RBT.
-This program is independent of the BACB and students pursuing certification as an RBT will need to be employed with an organization providing supervision that meets BACB requirements.
+Undergraduate students who meet requirements while completing the 4160 course will receive a Registered Behavior Technician (RBT) 40-Hour Training Certificate.
+This certificate is a prerequisite, and provides the foundation, to applying to become an RBT.
+This program is independent of the Board Certified Behavior Analyst (BCBA) and students pursuing certification as an RBT will need to either complete a field experience or practicum under the supervision of a certified BCBA or be employed with an organization providing supervision that meets BCBA requirements.
 For all other RBT certification requirements, please read the RBT Handbook: https://www.bacb.com/rbt/.
 This certificate is open to all majors.

 What is a Registered Behavior Technician?